How to go cruelty-free. Why to go cruelty free & 15 best cruelty-free makeup must haves

 Best cruelty free foundations

-I’ve tried so many cruelty free foundations.
+I’ve tried so many cruelty free foundations and these are my favorites.
 I started with Kat Von D as I liked the heavy coverage.
 However, as I’ve got older I’ve found this too heavy for my skin as it settles in the fine lines and the other ones from her collection are too sheer.

 I’ve tried a few Charlotte Tilbury foundations but the one I keep coming back to for buildable coverage, colors and longevity the Magic Foundation has just been discontinued!!!!
 I was using 5 in the Winter and 6.5 in the Summer or whenever I’ve fake tanned.
 So I’m going to have to try her Beautiful Skin Foundation which is supposed to be a slightly more glowy, lighter coverage replacement as I’m not a fan of the Airbrush Flawless foundation but have friends who love it.
 I’ll let you know how it goes!